FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 # Abstract {.unnumbered}

-*Prochlorococcus marinus*, the smallest picocyanobacterium, comprises multiple clades with distinct niches, currently across tropical and sub-tropical oligotrophic ocean regions, including Oxygen Minimum Zones.
-Ocean warming may open permissive temperatures in new, poleward photic regimes, along with expanded Oxygen Minimum Zones.
-We used ocean metaproteomic data to guide testing of *Prochlorococcus marinus* growth across a matrix of peak irradiances, photoperiods, spectral bands and dissolved oxygen.
+*Prochlorococcus marinus*, the smallest picocyanobacterium, comprises multiple clades occupying distinct niches, currently across tropical and sub-tropical oligotrophic ocean regions, including Oxygen Minimum Zones.
+Ocean warming may open growth-permissive temperatures in new, poleward photic regimes, along with expanded Oxygen Minimum Zones.
+We used ocean metaproteomic data on current *Prochlorococcus marinus* niches, to guide testing of *Prochlorococcus marinus* growth across a matrix of peak irradiances, photoperiods, spectral bands and dissolved oxygen.
 MED4 from Clade HLI requires greater than 4 h photoperiod, grows at 25 µmol O~2~ L^-1^ and above, and exploits high cumulative diel photon doses.
 MED4, however, relies upon an alternative oxidase to balance electron transport, which may exclude it from growth under our lowest, 2.5 µmol O~2~ L^-1^, condition.
-SS120 from Clade LLII/III is restricted to low light under full 250 µmol O~2~ L^-1^, shows expanded light exploitation under 25 µmol O~2~ L^-1^, but is excluded from growth under 2.5 µmol O~2~ L^-1^.
+SS120 from clade LLII/III is restricted to low light under full 250 µmol O~2~ L^-1^, shows expanded light exploitation under 25 µmol O~2~ L^-1^, but is excluded from growth under 2.5 µmol O~2~ L^-1^.
 Intermediate oxygen suppresses the cost of